French election: Voters face stark choice on the economy

 The French election is a battle between two very different economic visions with huge implications for Europe.

-Marine Le Pen and Emmanuel Macron, the leading candidates for president, will present that stark choice during the first televised campaign debate on Monday.
+Marine Le Pen and Emmanuel Macron, the leading candidates for president, presented that stark choice during the first televised campaign debate on Monday.

 Le Pen, of the far-right National Front party, wants France to dump the euro and protect French jobs.
 Macron, a former French economy minister and banker, is a champion of open borders and closer European integration.